-Take an inventory of all your assets so that you are able to clearly list them out when you meet with a PA estate lawyer.
+Take an inventory of all your assets so that you can explicitly list them out when you meet with a PA estate lawyer.
 Consider everything that you own and ensure that you have a plan for it.
 You will also want to make sure that jointly owned property has both you and your spouse’s names on it.
-This may include bank accounts as well as property.
+Joint ownership may include bank accounts as well as property.
 Plans differ depending on your assets.
 The program for a substantial IRA or 401k is very different from a program for a person with several parcels of rental real estate.

 Always make sure that you have a plan for what will happen to your children if they are minors.
 You will want to have someone identified to take guardianship in the event of your passing.
 Doing so may eliminate familial conflict or confusion.
 It may also prevent family members from fighting over your children.
 You will also want to make sure that you have a plan financially for how they will be cared for.

 Don’t just create it and forget it; make sure that you review your will on a regular basis.
 As you move throughout your life, it’s normal for changes to occur.
 You may have a change in your financial situation, your marriage, or someone you identified as a guardian, or, your beneficiary or executor may pass away.
 Reviewing your will every year can prompt you to make any changes needed to prevent confusion down the road.